-Advances in auditing software are giving auditors secure and better ways to collaborate with audited entities.
+Advances in auditing software are giving auditors better and more secure ways to collaborate with audited entities.
 New software also provides greater automation to enhance the efficiency and quality of audit work.

-We are investing in innovative audit software to support our:
+We are investing in innovative audit software to support:

-- · financial audit engagement teams
+- our financial audit engagement teams

-- · financial audit methodology
+- our financial audit methodology

-- data analytics program.
+- better integration of our data analytics program.